-Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close
+Coronavirus: U.S. Urges Americans To Home-School; The WHO Says: 'Test, Test, Test'

-The United States is entering its first week of widespread school closures and restrictions on restaurants, bars and other businesses, as the COVID-19 pandemic remakes daily life for millions of Americans.
+The United States has now begun its first week of widespread school closures and restrictions on restaurants, bars and other businesses, with the COVID-19 pandemic remaking daily life for millions of Americans.
+And the White House added new recommendations Monday, calling for millions of people to work from home and to home-school their children if that's possible.

 People who work in service industries now face the prospect of weeks without pay, while others are working from home.
 Businesses are watching for ripple effects of unexpected slowdowns and cancellations — and hoping to weather what will likely be a prolonged disruption to normal life.